 Yes, we are still conducting First Aid Training!
 Bookings can be made online by clicking on the button below, and selecting the course you need.
-Social distancing is enforced, and some physical aspects of training have been modified.
+Some physical aspects of training have been modified.
 Please book early to reserve your place.
-Please don't attend if you're feeling unwell, or have travelled interstate recently.$ click here to book a course
+Please don't attend if you're feeling unwell.
+Masks are mandatory in the classroom unless you have an exemption.$ click here to book a course

 WHEN SHOULD I CALL THE AMBULANCE?